There are two main classifications of premature membrane rupture:

 The physiological processes underlying this weakening include apoptosis and collagen breakdown by enzymes.

-In cases of premature rupture of membranes and P-PROM, a combination of factors can lead to the early weakening and rupture of fetal membranes:
+In cases of prelabour rupture of membranes and P-PROM, a combination of factors can lead to the early weakening and rupture of fetal membranes:

 - Early activation of normal physiological processes – higher than normal levels of apoptotic markers and MMPs in the amniotic fluid.